1144042967/auto-resource/README.md

 - The block machine actively transfers blocks evenly to the six veneers, or can use other MOD pipelines to extract blocks
 - Synthetic materials require water buckets, lava buckets, corresponding products, and smooth stones
 - In the case of redstone activation, 4 attempts will be made per second to place a block into the air block below the machine
+- When the main hand is empty/holding the same block and right clicking on the block machine, a block will be taken out

 ## Image